danbev/learning-cpp/README.md

 Five objects files handle the program initialization and are called `crt0.o`, `crti.o`, `crtbegin.o`, `crtend.o`, and crtn.o`.

+crt0.o will contain the `_start` symbol which is the entry point.

 Together these object files implement two functions: _init which runs the global constructors and other initialization tasks, and _fini that runs the global destructors and other termination tasks.